golems/HuboCan/README.md

 #### Player

-The Player class is designed to provide a framework for receiving, sanity-checking, and executing trajectories.
-In the future this class will be upgraded to accept a real-time controller class which will be able to modify trajectories on the fly based on sensor feedback.
+The Player class is designed to provide a framework for receiving, sanity-checking, and executing trajectories in real time.
+In the future, this class will be upgraded to accept a real-time controller class which will be able to modify trajectories on the fly based on sensor feedback.

 #### Trajectory